foxminchan/SaoVietPortal/README.md

 <b>⚠️Note:</b> For the undergraduate thesis project, the chatbot service will not be implemented on GPT-4 but will require building a custom natural language processing model.
 All research on the chatbot service will be published in the school's research journal.

 The architecture also includes an OpenTelemetry collector, which collects telemetry data from all components of the system and sends it to external services for analysis.
-The OpenTelemetry collector is a vendor-neutral open source project that provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.
-The OpenTelemetry collector is a vendor-neutral open source project that provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.
-The OpenTelemetry collector is a vendor-neutral open source project that provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.
-The OpenTelemetry collector is a vendor-neutral open source project that provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.

 External services used in the architecture include logging, monitoring, and tracing services.
 The logging service includes the following services: